 Maximizing Your Thrift Savings Plan Contributions In A Combat Zone

-Your contributions can go into your Roth TSP or into your traditional TSP (or in any combination of the two up to a total of $18,500).
+Your contributions can go into your Roth TSP or into your traditional TSP (or in any combination of the two up to a total of $18,500 in 2018, $19,000 in 2019).
 As long as you contribute at least 5% of your base pay into your TSP every month of the year, then the Department of Defense will match up to 5% of your base pay all year long.

-Better yet, that DoD match does not count against your $18,500/year elective deferral limit.
+Better yet, that DoD match does not count against your elective deferral limit ($18,500 in 2018, $19K in 2019).
 Here’s the tax code reference from the TSP website with more details:

-Of course if you’re in the military’s legacy High Three pension system then you’re also eligible to contribute that same $18,500 to your Roth or traditional TSP.
+Of course if you’re in the military’s legacy High Three pension system then you’re also eligible to contribute that same $18,500 to your Roth or traditional TSP in 2018. ($19,000 in 2019.)
 You don’t get the DoD match but the IRS tax codes still applies.

 [Note: in this post, we’re not going to rehash the debate about High-Three versus opting in to the BRS.
 See the related links at the bottom– especially if you’re eligible to opt in to the BRS.]